1995 Pacific typhoon season: Typhoon Ryan (Luding)

 The monsoon trough spawned a tropical depression over the South China Sea on September 14.
 It drifted northwestward, becoming a tropical storm on the 16th and a typhoon on the 19th.
 As Ryan turned northeastward, it rapidly intensified to become a super typhoon on the 21st at 155 mph, the first ever to form and reach that intensity in the South China Sea.
 The super typhoon passed south of Taiwan, and weakened to a 110 mph typhoon as it made landfall on southwestern Japan on the 23rd.
-Ryan only caused 5 deaths on its path.
+Ryan caused 5 deaths on its path.
+Damage is Japan was very severe with losses totaling ¥35.4 billion (US$377 million).

 Severe Tropical Storm Sibyl (Mameng)

 108 fatalities and $38.5 million in damage (1995 USD) can be attributed to Tropical Storm Sibyl as it crossed the central Philippines on September 29.
 Sibyl actually strengthened while passing through the archipelago due to the contraction of the wind field.